Wolf Liebeschuetz: Research

-The Liebeschuetz's research centred on late antiquity, particularly the nature of Roman cities and Roman religion during this time.
+Liebeschuetz's research centred on late antiquity, particularly the nature of Roman cities and Roman religion during this time.
 He argued that Roman religion remained strong well into late antiquity.

 In the later part of his career, Liebeschuetz examined the role of "barbarians" in the fall of the Western Roman Empire.
 Discussing the ethnogenesis model developed by Herwig Wolfram of the Vienna School of History, Liebeschuetz argued that the Visigoths emerged as a people under the leadership of Alaric I and his successors.
 He further argued that parts of the Getica of Jordanes, such as the account of a Gothic migration from Scandinavia towards the Black Sea, are derived from genuinely Gothic oral traditions.
 Liebeschuetz maintained that the early Germanic peoples shared closely related language, culture and identity, and considered that the concept of Germanic peoples remains indispensable for scholarship.
 In the 1990s Liebeschuetz was a participant in the Transformation of the Roman World project, which was sponsored by the European Science Foundation.
-He felt that many members of this project denied the impact or even existence of Germanic peoples, and also sought to blacklist the traditional idea that the Roman Empire had declined.
+He felt that many members of this project denied the impact or even existence of Germanic peoples, and also sought to refute the traditional idea that the Roman Empire had declined.
 Liebeschuetz argued that these scholars were practising an ideologically dogmatic and flawed form of scholarship, and manipulating history to promote multiculturalism and European federalism.